 Mackenzie Nolan.
 Two outs later, freshman second baseman

 Holtorf had a hit in each of the first two innings and earned a third hit in the sixth inning.
-Her and Martin each had three hits on the day.
+She and Martin each had three hits on the day.
 Holtorf leads the team with 35 hits, 29 of which are singles.
 She is riding a six-game hit streak.

-Jada Cooper and
+Jada Cooper and freshman right fielder

-Addison Shifflett singled,
+Addison Shifflett singled, senior designated player

 Emily Gonzalez walked the bases loaded.
 Martin's single advanced every runner one base.

-Trinity Martin stepped to the plate and hammered a ball to the opposite field.
-She hit her third career multi-home run game and second of the season, when she homered twice vs Northern Colorado (2/14) in the second weekend of the season.
+The final GCU run came in the fifth inning, when Martin hammered a ball to the opposite field for her third career multi-home run game and second of the season.
+She also homered twice against Northern Colorado on Feb.
+14, the second weekend of the season.

 In the circle, senior

 Taryn Batterton moved to 8-0 behind four innings of solid work.
 Batterton just allowed four hits, while striking out another four.
+Sophomore